surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =

+Fixed an incorrectly named object expiration variable in the `wpssorrssb_get_sharing_buttons()` function.

 = 1.0.1 =

-Confirmed WordPress v4.2.4 compatibility.
 Fixed a possible error on failed CSS file writes by applying PHP realpath() to the WPSSORRSSB_PLUGINDIR constant value.

 = 1.0 =